 The Siberian Husky is a breed of dog that has its origins arise from the Chukchi people of Siberia.

 Grey wolves are the ancestor of most domesticated dog breeds, and while they look similar to Siberian Huskies, there are many differences between them.

-Wolves are generally much larger (averaging around 145 pounds) than huskies (40-60 pounds).
+Wolves are generally much larger (averaging around 145 pounds) than huskies (40-60 pounds) especially if a husky was next to a grey wolf.
 Wolves also have a much thicker coat of fur, which helps them survive in colder climates.

 Alaskan Husky Vs Wolf

 The Alaskan husky is a mixed breed created by using various dog breeds, such as English pointers, German shepherds, and Salukis.

 Grey Wolves are larger than Alaskan Huskies, weighing up to 145 lbs compared to the average weight of an Alaskan Husky at 60 lbs.

 Both animals are classified in the same genus, Canis, but they differ significantly.
 Alaskan Huskies are domesticated sled dogs bred for speed and endurance, while grey wolves are wild animals that live in packs and hunt to eat.